wikiadventure/wikiadventu.re/README.md

 ## Structure ( WIP )

-You can find a digram of the project structure [here](https://app.creately.com/diagram/c3k6MCT7yss).
+You can find a daigram of the project structure [here](https://lucid.app/lucidchart/invitations/accept/dca36f9b-f3a1-4547-a113-c6a8adb6ab82).

 ## TODO